LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ```
 > The **LABEL** instruction adds key-value pair metadata to an image.
 The above instruction adds a metadata for the maintainer of this image.
 Users can use **docker inspect** command to view an image's labels.

-3. Load and build the Elekton SDK libraries
+3. Load and build the Elektron SDK libraries

 > In this step, the **RUN** instruction is used to load all required packages, and build the Elektron SDK libraries and examples.
 It accepts multiple commands separated by a && operator.
 The backslash is also used to split long RUN statements into multiple lines.